#33 How to Overcome Anxiety: A Biblical Perspective

 Who Is in Control?

-Anxiety is unpredictable and makes us feel like we are not in control of ourselves.
-Bills, relationships, sicknesses, and even plans do not go as expected, causing everything to fall apart.
-This uncertainty of life can take a toll on you, and the weight of this responsibility can wear you down rapidly.
+Anxiety is unpredictable and often makes us feel like we are not in control of ourselves.
+Bills, relationships, sickness, and even our carefully made plans do not always turn out as expected, and this uncertainty can quickly give rise to fear and anxiety.
+The weight of trying to manage everything on our own can wear us down and leave us exhausted.

-But the truth is that you do not have to be in control at all times because God does that for you.
+But the truth is that you were never meant to be in control of everything.
+God is.

 Fear vs. Trust: A Spiritual Tug-of-War